trchopan/chop.dev/content/posts/near-line-connect-script.md

 very friendly tutorials and documents.

-Their toolchain is a absolute best in class to work with compare to other blockchains.
+Their toolchain is an absolute best compare to other blockchains.

 They also have a bunch of standards Smart Contract that developed by the core team themself